aero-26/Bankist/README.md

 **for example - yo 3333**

 ### To send Money
-You can send money to any of the stated account jc, yo, fa.
+You can send money to any of the stated account **jc, yo, fa**.
 But you can't send money to yourself XD or in the account you're currently logged in.

 **for example - yo 2000**